Republicans recoil over Biden’s plan to study Supreme Court reforms amid left-wing court packing push

 BIDEN COMMITTED TO STUDY SUPREME COURT REFORM AS PROGRESSIVES PUSH FOR COURT PACKING

-Republicans since the campaign have been suspicious that a Biden administration would eventually support legislation to pack the Supreme Court and suggested its latest move on the commission is a step toward doing just that.
+Since the campaign, Republicans have been suspicious that a Biden administration would eventually support legislation to pack the Supreme Court and suggested its latest move on the commission is a step toward doing just that.

-"Biden starts staffing a commission to pack the Supreme Court": Sen. Marco Rubio, R-Fla., said.
+"Biden starts staffing a commission to pack the Supreme Court," Sen. Marco Rubio, R-Fla., said.
 "This is why we once again filed our constitutional amendment to keep this radical leftist idea from happening."

 Added Sen Josh Hawley, R-Mo.: "Joe Biden says he wants unity but, just one week into his term, he’s already preparing a commission to study ‘court reform,’ which just means packing the Supreme Court to force through his liberal agenda."